 3. Use a spoon.
 You can't be as precise with a spoon, but you can achieve a lacy, pretty effect by holding the spoon of melted chocolate higher over the berry and drizzling a thin stream of chocolate in a scattered, zig-zag fashion.

+IMPORTANT TIP about food coloring!
 To color the white melted chips, be sure to use oil-based food coloring that is made for candy.
-I used Wilton candy colors--this is not the kind normally found in grocery stores.
-Most of the common food colorings are water based and will make the melted chocolate immediately form a paste consistency that can't be drizzled.
-Another alternative is to use pink Wilton candy melts.
+This is not the kind normally found in grocery stores.
+Most of the common food colorings are water based and will make the melted chocolate immediately seize and form a paste consistency that can't be drizzled.
+Another option is to use pink Wilton candy melts.
 Or, skip the colored melted chocolate altogether; you can decorate beauiful strawberries without it.

 The melted chips can be drizzled on in a random, lacy pattern, or applied in long drips as pictured below.
 This is a tray of berries dipped in semi-sweet chocolate; some have been rolled in toppings and others have had caramel or melted chips drizzled on.
 I like to make a variety.